gdtk-uq/gdtk/website/content/docs/tools/python-library/_index.md

     cd dgd/src/gas
     make install

+Note that this command will also install the Python application programs to the `${DGD}/bin` directory.

-You should set the following environment variables, also.
+If you have not already done so, you should set the following environment variables so that the Python interpreter can find the library.

     export PYTHONPATH=${PYTHONPATH}:${DGD}/lib
     export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:${DGD}/lib